 The successful candidates should have knowledge of China and be able to read Chinese.
 Knowledge of Excel and some knowledge of China are required, while ability to do research in Chinese, knowledge of Stata and some econometrics would be helpful.
 Experience with China Development Bank or China Export-Import Bank or Africa would be an asset.Major responsibilities include (1) serving as primary leader of student teams working on data collection, cleaning, and analysis; (2) drafting papers analyzing the data; (3) maintenance of databases and data archival system.
 The role will require up to 20 hours per week for a 9 month commitment starting in September 2015, and may be renewed.
 Applicants must be eligible to work in the United States.

 To apply please send a cover letter and cv to firstname.lastname@example.org

-Bernard L. Schwartz Professor and Director of the International Development Program (IDEV) at Johns Hopkins University's School of Advanced International Studies (SAIS) in Washington, DC.
+Director of the China Africa Research Initiative (CARI) and Bernard L. Schwartz Professor at Johns Hopkins University's School of Advanced International Studies (SAIS) in Washington, DC.
 Author of Will Africa Feed China?
 (OUP 2015); The Dragon's Gift: The Real Story of China in Africa (OUP 2011); Chinese Aid and African Development (Macmillan 1998).